Clinical-Language-Cognition-Lab/SONIVA_PAPER/README.md

 ## 📊 Data Access

-The SONIVA dataset is distributed across this repository and an external open-access archive.
+The SONIVA database is distributed across this repository and an external open-access archive.

 ### Open Access (Helix Repository)